Office hours (no need to book):

 - Tuesday, 1.00-2.00

 Seminar times: Wednesday, 11-12 (OC1.09) and 12-1 (FAB1.12)

 "I want Liberty and Equality to reign…Unite yourselves to us, and fight with us for the same cause" (Toussaint Louverture, August 1793).

-This 15 CATS second-year module option introduces students to the tumultuous years across the European colonies of the Caribbean that followed the French Revolution and the subsequent outbreak of warfare between imperial powers.
-The birth of Haiti, the first black-led republic, from the ashes of French Saint-Domingue in 1804 was the most significant historical occurrence in this period, but this module offers a wider perspective.
-It examines how various social groups, most notably free and enslaved people of African descent, sought to survive in and shape the region by drawing on established beliefs, traditions of authority and practices of warfare, as well as by seeking to mobilise, or suppress, new ideas of liberty.
+This 15 CATS second-year undergraduate option module focuses on the tumultuous years across the European colonies of the Caribbean following the French Revolution and subsequent outbreak of war between Britain, France and Spain.
+The birth of Haiti, the first Black-led state, from the ashes of French Saint-Domingue in 1804 was the most significant event in this period.
+The module takes a wider perspective, however, examining how different social groups across the Caribbean, especially free and enslaved people of African descent, sought to survive in and shape the region by drawing on established beliefs, traditions and practices of warfare, as well as by seeking to mobilise, or suppress, new ideas of liberty.